This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - a completed Italian long-stay visa application form

-- proof of sufficient financial means, accommodation in Italy, and paid visa fee
+- proof of sufficient financial means, accommodation in Italy

-How to apply for the Italy work visa 2023?
+How to apply for an Italy work visa in 2023?

-Having been offered a job in Italy, individuals can apply for an Italian work visa.
+Individuals can apply for an Italian work visa after being offered a job in Italy.
 Here are the steps to follow:

 - the employer applies for a work permit at the immigration office in their respective Italian province